photo: Zac Cagaeo

 TODD GOODMAN, composer

 TODD GOODMAN has been described as “one of America’s promising young composers.”
 His works are performed all over the world by a wide variety of players, including principal members of many major symphony orchestras—Vienna Philharmonic, Chicago, Pittsburgh, Boston, Singapore, Iceland, and Seattle Symphonies.
-Goodman currently serves as the Resident Composer for the Lincoln Park Performing Arts Center located outside Pittsburgh, Pennsylvania.
-Prior to this appointment, Dr. Goodman served as resident composer for The Microscopic Opera Company (2013), the Altoona Symphony Orchestra (2002-2006), the McKeesport Symphony Orchestra (2005-2006), and the Beaver Valley Philharmonic (2006-2007).
-As an advocate of arts education, Goodman serves as Lincoln Park's Chief Academic Officer and is the creative force behind the development of their arts-centric courseware.
-As an educator, he was also recently chosen from 30,000 nominees as a quarter-finalist for the 2014 Grammy Award for Music Education.
+Dr. Goodman has served as the resident composer for The Microscopic Opera Company (2013), the Altoona Symphony Orchestra (2002-2006), the McKeesport Symphony Orchestra (2005-2006), and the Beaver Valley Philharmonic (2006-2007).
+As an advocate of arts education, Goodman serves as the Chief Academic Officer for the Lincoln Park Performing Arts Center, and he is the creative force behind the development of their arts-centric courseware.
+Goodman is in constant demand as an educator and was a nominee for the 2014 Grammy Award for Music Education.